sergejlembke/streamlit-face-recognition-app/README.md

 # 👤 Face Recognition with PCA, SVM & Cosine Similarity, based on LFW dataset
 Link to app: https://lfw-face-recognition-demo.streamlit.app/

-## 🎯 Project Description
 This project was developed as the final assignment of my Data Science Bootcamp (2025).
-The goal was to implement, compare, and deploy different approaches for face recognition using an interactive Streamlit app.
+The goal was to implement, compare, and deploy different approaches for face recognition using an interactive Streamlit app, providing a hands-on demonstration of machine learnaing technologies.

 ---

-## 🚀 Features
+## ✨ Features
 - **Technologies:** Python, NumPy, scikit-learn, openCV2, Streamlit
 - **Algorithms:** Principal Component Analysis (PCA), Support Vector Machines (SVM), Cosine Similarity
 - **Dataset:** [LFW – Labeled Faces in the Wild](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_lfw_people.html) fetched from scikit-learn